Formatt Hitech Firecrest filter holder vignetting on a wide angle lens.

 I have been using the 77mm rotating ring adaptor for several months and it has completely cured the issue for me.

-If your interested I have a blog post up on my journey through filter holders and I did a group test of them Cokin versus Lee versus Nisi versus Firecrest filters in a group test.
+If you're interested I have a blog post up on my journey through filter holders and I did a group test of them Cokin versus Lee versus Nisi versus Firecrest filters in a group test.

 There is a review of the New Firecrest Ultra filters here.